katsuraku/CV/README.md

 ## Kirsten Jones

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
-Previously an energy and infrastructure lawyer but wanted to spend more of my time building things.
+Previously an energy and infrastructure lawyer, I now want to spend my time building stuff.
-Negotiated financing for renewable energy projects to be built around the world.
+Negotiated financing for renewable energy projects to be built around the world, travelled and lived in Japan a few times.
 Travelled.
-Lived in Japan, learned Japanese.
-Still learning other languages.
-Into photography.
-Want to make cool things.
+Still learning Japanese and bits of a few other languages.
+I want to be part of a team that's passionate about making cool things together, and to work somewhere that supports continued learning.

 ## Skills